daniel-beet/acme.sh.wiki-clone/deployhooks.md

 ```
 Any backups older than 180 days will be deleted when new certificates
 are deployed.
 This defaults to "yes" set to "no" to disable backup.

+**DEPLOY_SSH_BACKUP_PATH**
+Path to directory on the remote server into which to backup certificates
+if DEPLOY_SSH_BACKUP is set to yes.
+Defaults to ".acme_ssh_deploy" which
+is a hidden directory in the home directory of the SSH user.

+**DEPLOY_SSH_MULTI_CALL**
+By default this plugin collects up all the required commands to be executed
+on the remote server and sends them to the remote server in a single
+SSH call.
+This fails on some target servers if the command line buffer
+is not long enough to hold all the data sent in SSH.
+This is known to
+affect servers using busybox.
+By setting this value to "yes" the certificate
+deployment process is split into multiple SSH calls to work around this problem.

 ### Examples using SSH deploy
 The following example illustrates deploying certificates to a QNAP NAS